We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An ACV wash can be made very simply.

-- Mix a couple of tablespoons of apple cider vinegar with water.
+- Mix 2 to 4 tablespoons of apple cider vinegar with 16 ounces of water.

 - After shampooing and conditioning, pour the mixture over your hair evenly, working into your scalp.